linkeddatacenter/kees/README.md

 *ABox statements* associate with instances of classes defined by TBox statements.
 ABox statements are much more dynamic in nature and are populated from datasets available in the web or by reasonings.

-For practical purposes, KEES knowledge base fully conforms to the [Semantic Web Standards](https://www.w3.org/standards/semanticweb/) and assumes that the knowledge base can be described as a [SPARQL service](https://www.w3.org/TR/sparql11-service-description).
+For practical purposes, KEES knowledge base fully conforms to the [Semantic Web Standards](https://www.w3.org/standards/semanticweb/) and assumes that the knowledge base can be defined in a [SPARQL service](https://www.w3.org/TR/sparql11-service-description).

 The **Question** represents the reason for the the knowledge base existence.
 In other words, the knoledge base exists to answer to *questions*.
 Question are natural language expressions that can be expressed as parametric SPARQL queries on a populated knowledge graph.
 The answer to a question can be a table of data, a structured document, a boolean or a translation of these in a natural language sentences.